Nathanfurrylax/PingGoBRRRR/README.md

 ## Commands
 Usage | Description
 ------------ | -------------
-start | This will start pinging mentioned role. stop | This command will stop pinging.
+<prefix> start | This will start pinging mentioned role.
+<prefix> stop | This command will stop pinging.